El Zein family: Sheikh Ahmad Aref bin Ali El Zein

-Ahmad Aref El Zein was a writer, journalist, and reformist from Shehour.
+Sheikh Ahmad Aref El Zein was a writer, journalist, and reformist from Shehour.
 He sought educational reforms and the reconciliation of Islamic values with Western ideas of liberty and democracy.
 He founded Al-Irfan magazine (1909) and Jabal Amel newspaper (1911), contributing to cultural and political thought in the region.
 El Zein actively participated in various reformist and revolutionary organizations, including the Arab Youth Society and the League of the Arab Revolution.
 He was a pioneer of the Shiite religious Nahda.

 He was imprisoned multiple times under Ottoman rule and later during the French Mandate due to his support for the Syrian Revolution, and opposition to colonialism.
 El Zein advocated for educational, agricultural, and administrative reforms.
 He authored several notable works and also published and edited key literary and religious texts through the printing press of Al-Irfan.

 Ahmad Aref El-Zein died on October 15, 1960, during a trip to Iran, where he was visiting the cities of Qom and Mashhad.
 He was buried in the shrine of Imam Reza in Mashhad with the approval of Mohammad Reza Pahlavi.

 Sameh Atef El Zein – Writer and author of works such as Islam and Human Ideology.